Photo-matching is one of the most relied-upon processes that professional authenticators use to determine whether game-worn jerseys and gear are real.

 In essence, the theory behind photo-matching is that no two game-worn items are alike.
 Each one has its own unique characteristics.
 These characteristics range from stains, including those caused by blood, grass and mud to sport-specific features like stick marks and board burns on hockey jerseys.
 Repairs, heavy wear and custom tagging are also used as evidence when authenticating an alleged game-worn jersey.

-All of these physical markings on a jersey or uniform piece can be identified and matched when compared to photographs from the exact games the jersey was supposed to have been worn in.
+All of these physical markings on a jersey or uniform piece can be identified and matched when compared to photographs from the exact games the jersey was supposed to have been worn.
 This process is called photo-matching.

 Professional sports memorabilia authenticators often contract with archival image companies like Getty Images to use photographs for this process.
 The extensive libraries of such companies provide a tremendous amount of material that authenticators can use.